Viral Rash In Children: Types, Pictures, Treatment And Prevention

 Image: Shutterstock

-Fifth disease (erythema infectiosum) is a common skin condition in children that is caused by parvovirus B19 (8).
-Some children with fifth disease can stay asymptomatic, while others may have a mild fever, headache, and runny nose, along with an itchy rash appearing first on the face and then the body.
-The characteristic red rash that appears on the cheek, known as slapped cheek rash, is the most recognized feature of fifth disease.
+Fifth disease (erythema infectiosum) is a common skin condition in children that is caused by parvovirus B19 (7).
+Some children with Fifth disease can stay asymptomatic, while others may have a mild fever, headache, and runny nose, along with an itchy rash appearing first on the face and then the body.
+The characteristic red rash that appears on the cheek, known as slapped cheek rash, is the most recognized feature of the Fifth disease.

 Generally, the rash subsides in seven to ten days, but it can recur for several weeks.
 When the rash finally starts to disappear, it may look lacy.
 The condition is often self-limiting and requires medical intervention only to relieve problematic symptoms, such as fever, joint pain, swelling, and itching.